highsmithcodes/dev-tutorials/public/posts/post2.md

 npm run build
 ```

-Now, add your new project to a new github repository and name it anything you want, I named my project netlify-git-tutorial
+Now, add your new project to a new github repository and name it anything you want, I named my project netlify-git-tutorial.

+*terminal*
 ```javascript
 git init
 git add README.md